marouenbg/ACHR.cu/paper/paper.md

 # Comparison to existing software

-The parallel GPU implementation of ACHR.cu is very similar to the MATLAB Cobra Toolbox GpSampler[@heirendt2019creation].
+The parallel GPU implementation of ACHR.cu is very similar to the MATLAB Cobra Toolbox [@heirendt2019creation] GpSampler.
-Another tool, OptGpSampler[@megchelenbrink2014optgpsampler] provides a 40x speedup over GpSampler through a C implementation and fewer but longer sampling chains launch.
+Another tool, OptGpSampler [@megchelenbrink2014optgpsampler] provides a 40x speedup over GpSampler through a C implementation and fewer but longer sampling chains launch.
 Since OptGpSampler performs the generation of the warmup points and the sampling in one process, it is clear from the results of this work that the speedup achieved with the generation of warmup points is more significant than sampling itself.
 I decoupled the generation of warmup points from sampling to take advantage of dynamic load balancing with OpenMP.
 In
 OptGpSampler,